 It’s all about you.
 We want to help you make the right coverage choices.

 Advertiser Disclosure: We strive to help you make confident car insurance decisions.
 Comparison shopping should be easy.
 We are not affiliated with any one car insurance company and cannot guarantee quotes from any single provider.

 Our insurance industry partnerships don’t influence our content.
 Our opinions are our own.
 To compare quotes from many different companies please enter your ZIP code on this page to use the free quote tool.
 The more quotes you compare, the more chances to save.

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about car insurance.
 Our goal is to be an objective, third-party resource for everything car insurance related.
 We update our site regularly, and all content is reviewed by car insurance experts.

 A few days ago I wrote about a pair of Yenko Camaro’s that were on display at the Toronto Auto Show.
 What made these cars so special was the big 427 cubic inch V-8 that had been installed at Yenko Chevrolet.
-The only problem with the Yenko cars was that the cars were not eligible to race as part of the Chevy team because they were not actually produced by Chevy.
+The only problem with the Yenko cars was that the cars were not eligible for a driver to race as part of the Chevy team because they were not actually produced by Chevy.

 At first glance, this car is far from being a show car, but looks can be deceiving, as it is one seriously complete and original machine.
-The black interior is all original, which is apparently somewhat of a rarity given the number of these cars that were raced.
+The black interior is all original, which is apparently somewhat of a rarity given the number of these cars that a driver raced.
 The entire drivetrain, right down to the COPO wheels are original.
 The engine has been rebuilt at some point, but the original block has been retained.
 It even comes with a spare radiator and carb, both of which are correct COPO pieces.

 Many folks in the car collecting hobby actually buy on speculation.
-Whoever bought this COPO got a great deal and when the market rebounds, they will likely come close to doubling their investment.
+Whoever bought this COPO got a great deal for driving and when the market rebounds, they will likely come close to doubling their investment.